PrefectHQ/prefect/docs/concepts/infrastructure.md

 # Infrastructure

-[Infrastructure](/api-ref/prefect/flow-runners/) are responsible for creating and monitoring infrastructure for flow runs associated with deployments.
+Users may specify an [infrastructure](/api-ref/prefect/flow-runners/) block when creating a deployment.
+This block will be used to allocate infrastructure for the flow run at runtime.

 Infrastructure can only be used with a [deployment](/concepts/deployments/).
 When you run a flow directly by calling the flow yourself, you are responsible for the environment in which the flow executes.